Methotrexate Rescue in Osteosarcoma

 Leucovorin products increase the toxicity of fluorouracil.

-Levoleucovorin is administered in combination with methotrexate or fluorouracil, which can cause embryo-fetal harm.
-Refer to methotrexate and fluorouracil prescribing information for additional information.
+There is limited data with levoleucovorin use in pregnant women.
+KHAPZORY® is administered in combination with methotrexate or fluorouracil, which can cause embryo-fetal harm.
+Refer to methotrexate and fluorouracil Prescribing Information for additional information.

 Reporting of Suspected Adverse Reactions